thms/alive/README.md

 Fusions: dna needed for one fusion for each level of rarity

 ## DOING
-Refactor current game mechanics for consistency in team match to be equal to 1:1 match
 TQTeam: favuor preserving own health / maximising damage to other via mechanics

 ## TODO
-Fix swap mechanics in team matches
+Fix swap mechanics in team matches - are they still wrong?
+Why is the team strategy so swappy?
+Explore different team strategy topologies: separate q function for swapping, and combine with either TQ or minmax for each indivodual dinosaur
 Fix NN strategy to use separate logs for each dinosaur
 Strategies: factor expected damage into the rewards for TQ and NN
 MinMax: use expected damage to set value of non-leaf nodes, when hitting depth limits